 The module also develops your pre-clinical practical skills in a range of audiological assessment and rehabilitation techniques with non-clinical populations using our in-house skills laboratory and audiology clinic.
 You must attend all on-campus practical learning and assessment sessions when taking this module.
-The online counterpart, Clinical Audiology (online) is available for those unable to attend the on-campus practical learning and assessments.

 Aims and Objectives